Our Guide to Getting Gigs as a DJ

 The fact is though, there's lots of big name DJs who use ghost writers.
 It's been like this for years.
 So why would you want an engineer to help you make your tracks?
 Because releasing good music is one of the best ways to get gigs as a DJ.
 Not everyone has the time to learn for years to become a top producer.
 That's where a mix engineer / ghost producer comes in.
 You can book a mix engineer for a day and they will help turn your music ideas into a track.
 The engineer will arrange the music in the DAW and also take care of the mix down so it sounds professional.

 There's quite a few pros out there who can help you make a release ready track.
-Someone like trance producer Denis Sheperd for example.
+If you were a trance DJ you could use someone like producer Denis Sheperd.
 He has worked with producers such as Markus Schulz, Rank 1 and Ronski Speed.
 It's very costly though.
 Someone of Denis's stature charges around £1500 per track.

 So why's using a ghost engineer on my avoid list when I think producing music helps to get gigs?
 Because I'd rather learn how to produce music myself.
 I'm not sure I could get any satisfaction knowing someone done all the track for me.
 It would be their track and not mine.
 It will be much more satisfying knowing you made every part of the track.
 You will also not need to rely on someone else and it won't cost as much.